gunnargestsson/homebridge-switch-to-sensor/README.md

 # Homebridge Platform Plugin Switch On Motion Sensor

-This is a template Homebridge platform plugin that I use to bridge an action in Apple HomeKit to Alexa.
+This is a Homebridge platform plugin that I use to bridge an action in Apple HomeKit to Alexa.

 By turning on the switch the motion sensor will be triggered.
 The motion sensor will return a motion while then switch is turned on.